padogrid/bundle-none-tutorial-padogrid/README.md

 show_group -long
 ```

-## 24. Ingest data into Pado clusters
+## 26. Ingest data into Pado clusters

 You have five (5) clusters powered by Pado.
 Unlike PadoLite, the Pado API is required to ingest data into Pado grids.
 Pado includes several test scripts for ingesting data.
 Let's ingest temporal data.

 First, run the following to exclude log4j from the class path.
-This is required due to the imcompatible log4j library included in Geode and PadoGrid.
+This is required due to the incompatible log4j library included in Geode and PadoGrid.
 The log4j library has been undergoing many API changes recently and there are still version incompatibility issues in Geode distributions.

 ```bash